Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Incentivize balanced performance

 • Balance social and financial goals.
-Integrate “social” variables into your incentive system without exceeding the recommended five variables that keeps the system manageable and uncomplicated.
-You can find Examples of Social Variables for Incentivizing Employees in the resources section.
-The weights55 assigned to social and productivity variables should be balanced to make sure the same importance is given to social and financial performance.
-In some cases, the importance of a social goal can be stressed by placing it as a condition56 (rather than a variable) in the incentive system.
-For example, a loan officer’s rewards may be conditional upon having a certain percentage of target clients (e.g., women, rural farmers) in his/her caseload.
-Additionally, you could emphasize desired customer treatment by excluding employees who are being sanctioned for mistreating clients.
+Integrate “social” variables into the incentive system without exceeding the recommended five variables that keeps the system manageable and uncomplicated(refer to Examples of Social Variables for Incentivizing Employees in the resources section).
+The weights assigned to social and productivity variables should be balanced to make sure the same importance is given to social and financial performance.
+In some cases, the importance of a social goal can be stressed by placing it as a condition (rather than a variable) in the incentive system.
+For example, a loan officer’s rewards may be conditional upon having a certain percentage of target clients (e.g., women, rural, farmers) in his/her caseload.
+Additionally, the desired customer treatment can be emphasized by excluding employees who are being sanctioned for mistreating clients.

 • Incentivize good treatment of clients.
-It is important that the variable proportion of a field officer’s salary be reasonable—never more than 50 percent, though 20 to 30 percent is often a better limit for preventing poor practices such as aggressive sales or recovery tactics.
-Set limits for field officer caseloads, so that clients do not suffer under staff with too-high caseloads (see Guidelines for Caseload Limits).
-Also consider setting a cap on disbursement/sales incentives to reduce the incidence of overly aggressive sales practices.
-For example, one FSP decided that anything disbursed over and above 120% of the disbursement target is not accounted for in the incentive calculation.
+It is important that the variable proportion of a field officer’s salary be reasonable always below 50%, though 20 to 30% is a better limit for preventing poor practices such as aggressive sales or recovery tactics.
+Field officer caseloads limits are important to avoid clients suffering under staff with too-high caseloads (see Guidelines for Caseload Limits).
+A cap on disbursement/sales incentives is recommended to reduce the incidence of overly aggressive sales practices.
+For example, a provider decided that anything disbursed over and above 120% of the disbursement target is not accounted for in the incentive calculation.

 • Be simple and straight-forward.
 Incentive calculations should be simple and transparent for each employee group; a good rule of thumb is that any employee should be able to calculate his/her own incentives.
 Variables—the key indicators that combine to evaluate an employee’s performance against pre-defined targets—should not exceed five for each employee group.
-Track variables and metrics in your MIS or other reliable system that is perceived as transparent and fair by employees.
+Providers should track variables and metrics in the MIS or other reliable system that is perceived as transparent and fair by employees.

-• Set attainable goals.
-Aim to set conditions that qualify at least 70 percent of employees for rewards.
-Especially when introducing new variables or weights into your incentive system, err on the side of more employees achieving the reward, rather than fewer.
-Over time, you will be able to gauge whether you have established attainable goals and can adjust the incentive structure accordingly.
+• Set attainable goals. providers should aim to set conditions that qualify at least 70% of employees for rewards.
+Especially when introducing new variables or weights into the incentive system, providers should target more employees achieving the reward rather than fewer.
+Over time, they will be able to gauge whether attainable goals were established and the incentive structure can be adjusted accordingly.

 • Promote equality among employees.
-While some providers choose only to apply incentives to certain positions, experience shows that a comprehensive incentive system that covers the majority of job positions at the institution— or at least the field positions—creates a greater sense of equality among employees.
+While some providers choose only to apply incentives to certain positions, experience shows that a comprehensive incentive system that covers the majority of job positions at the institution - or at least the field positions - creates a greater sense of equality among employees.
 Additionally, while junior and senior staff may have different KPIs based on their responsibilities, the indicators should all be aligned to the same end goals.
-For example, a branch manager might be incentivized by a client drop-out target, while a customer service representative at that branch would work toward resolving a target number of customer inquiries—and both would be working toward the same goal of customer retention.
+For example, a branch manager might be incentivized by a client drop-out target, while a customer service representative at that branch would work toward resolving a target number of customer inquiries so that both would be working towards the same goal of customer retention.

-Once you have created your incentive system, invest time in communicating to employees the rationale behind the system and how it works.
-Prepare an organization-wide training before implementing a new system, or if you believe employees do not fully understand the current one.
-Complement training with short, simple employee guides that explain the policies and provide sample calculations.
+Providers should invest time in communicating to employees the rationale behind any changes of the incentive system and how it works.
+They should prepare an organization-wide training before implementing a significantly changed system or if many employees do not fully understand the current one.
+Such training should be complemented with short, simple employee guides that explain the policies and provide sample calculations.

-Finally, each year, your institution should review the incentive system.
-This task should fall to senior management and Internal Audit/Risk Management.
-These staff should examine any new system after three to six months and then annually thereafter.
-The role of Internal Audit is to monitor the factors presented in the Factors to Consider During Internal Audit of Your Staff Incentive System Table and report to management.
+Senior management and Internal Audit/Risk Management should review annually the incentive system.
+They should examine any new system after three to six months and then annually thereafter.
+The role of Internal Audit is to monitor the factors presented in the Factors to Consider During Internal Audit of Your Staff Incentive System Table and report to senior management.
 Senior management should use this information, in addition to market information, to ask the essential questions presented in the Essential Questions to Answer When Reviewing Your Staff Incentive System Table.
 The ultimate goal is to ensure that the incentive system is not creating unintended negative consequences for clients.

 Resources